rociopv06/python_proyects/Encryption/README.md

 # Encryption

 This simple code encrypts using the Caesar method but with a twist.
-A keyword is inserted and used as the number that switches the letters in your message.
+A key is inserted and used as the number that switches the letters in your message.

-It also decodes so that whoever you are contacting can decrypt it as long as they know the keyword and use my code.
+It also decodes so that whoever you are contacting can decrypt it as long as they know the key and use my code.

 ## Example: